Asadalk/Resume/README.md

   - Responsible for marketing, sales, and distribution, ensuring products reach customers and managing customer satisfaction.

 ### Summary
 This organizational plan ensures that all aspects of the business are covered, from website management and product design to marketing and distribution.
 It also provides a fair equity distribution based on the workload and responsibilities of each team member.
-This structure will help IITJ Essentials run smoothly and effectively as you launch and grow your e-commerce venture.
+This structure will help IITJ Essentials run smoothly and effectively as  launch and grow r e-commerce venture.